uPortal-Project/uPortal/docs/sysadmin/F5-load-balancer.md

     1. Name: CNAME of the F5 managed A record
     2. Pool: select pool created above

-## Configuring connectors in Tomcat server.xml
+## Configuring Connectors in Tomcat server.xml

 To support decryption at the F5, some additional attributes need to be set for the connectors in server.xml in your uPortal Tomcat installs.
 This change configures Tomcat to accept unencrypted